India to withdraw 2,000-rupee notes from circulation - Profit by Pakistan Today

 The 2,000 rupee note was introduced in 2016 after the Narendra Modi-led government abruptly withdrew 500 and 1000 rupee denominations in an effort to remove forgeries from circulation.

-There is little evidence that plan succeeded, but the move did create a systemic shortage of cash by taking away 86% of the economy’s currency in circulation by value overnight.
+There is little evidence that the plan succeeded, but the move did create a systemic shortage of cash by taking away 86 per cent of the economy’s currency in circulation by value overnight.

 However, since then, the central bank has focused on printing notes of 500 rupees and below and has printed no new 2,000-rupee notes in the last four years.

+Pronab Sen, economist and former chief statistician of India, called the withdrawal of the higher-value note “a sensible form of demonetisation.”

-Karthik Srinivasan, Senior Vice President Financial Sector Ratings at ICRA, said banks’ deposit accretion rates “could improve marginally in the near term”.
+Karthik Srinivasan, senior vice president of Financial Sector Ratings at ICRA, said banks’ deposit accretion rates “could improve marginally in the near term”.

 Indian banks have been reporting double-digit credit growth in recent months, notwithstanding 250 basis points of RBI rate since last May.
 Banks are raising deposits at a faster pace to meet the growing demand and tightening liquidity.